Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing Problems: Numerical experiments

 \subsubsection{PIRBFNN with a fixed number of neurons}

 We employ $N = 1200$ RBF neurons in the hidden layer to design the PIRBFNN.
-For the learning process, we select $M = 2800$ training points, with $M_\mathcal{L} = 1600$ interior points, $M_T =400$ points placed on the terminal time boundary, and $M_\mathcal{B} = 800$ points distributed along the spatial boundaries.
+For the learning process, we select $M = 2800$ training points.
+Among them, $M_\mathcal{L} = 400 * 4 = 1600$ points are located in the interior, where the factor $4$ refers to the number of boundaries of the two-dimensional spatial-temporal domain.
+In addition, $M_T = 400$ points are placed on the terminal time boundary, and $M_\mathcal{B} = 400 *2 = 800$ points are distributed along the spatial boundaries, where the factor $2$ corresponds to the two spatial boundary conditions of a single-asset European put option.
 The learning rate for the L-BFGS optimizer is set to $1$.
 A set of $l = 500$ interior points at time t = 0 is taken as the test points.

+Remark: Given that equal weights are assigned to the PDE residual term and the boundary condition loss in the loss function, the number of boundary sampling points is chosen to be comparable to that of the interior sampling points here to prevent one physical constraint from dominating the optimization process and causing gradient imbalance.
+This empirically balances the influence of the two loss components on parameter updates, thereby enhancing the network’s capability to jointly approximate the solution within the domain and on the boundary, and improving the stability of the obtained solution.
+The same sampling strategy is also employed in the subsequent multi-dimensional examples.

 Given that the seed value augmented in the random module determines both the generation of training set and the initialization of trainable parameters, we begin by statistically evaluating the impact of varying seed settings on the performance of PIRBFNN.
 Three infinitely smooth RBFs chosen as activation functions to construct the neural network are provided below: \\[5pt] Gaussian function: $\phi (r) = e^{- C^2 r^2} = e^{- C^2 \lVert \bm X - \bm \bar X \lVert^2}$\\[5pt] Inverse quadratic function: $\phi (r) = \frac{1}{1 + C^2 r^2} = \frac{1}{1 + C^2 \lVert \bm X - \bm \bar X \lVert^2}$\\[5pt] Inverse multiquadric function: $\phi (r) = \frac{1}{\sqrt {1 + C^2 r^2}} = \frac{1}{\sqrt {1 + C^2 \lVert \bm X - \bm \bar X \lVert^2}}$\\[5pt] where $\bm X$ and $\bm \bar X$ represent the collocation training point $(S_1,S_2,\dots,S_d,t)$ and centre point $(\bar S_1,\bar S_2,\dots,\bar S_d,\bar t)$, respectively. $C$ denotes the shape parameter information of the RBF neuron at the centre point.